-- Industry capacity particularly relevant when considering a requirement for all PSPs to receive NPA derived payments from a certain date and delivery of revised end-user propositions. - Absence of market transition solutions to support/accelerate migration onto NPA, e.g. direct access provision for Corporates and/or other direct access participants. - Business community capacity to transition to new bulk payment options particularly Direct Debit users. - Dependence on the relevant settlement functionality being delivered by the Bank of England in 2020 - Dependence on competitive market readiness to deliver new end-user overlay services and bulk payment transition solutions - with an expectation that the market will evolve during development and delivery phases to provide solutions. - Requirement to transition from, as yet, undelivered activity e.g. ICS and the need to eliminate the risk of duplication in the transition. - Ensuring continuation and resilience of service for end-users.
+- Industry capacity particularly relevant when considering a requirement for all PSPs to receive NPA derived payments from a certain date and delivery of revised end-user propositions. - Absence of market transition solutions to support/accelerate migration onto NPA, e.g. direct access provision for Corporates and/or other direct access participants. - Business community capacity to transition to new bulk payment options; particularly Direct Debit users. - Relevant settlement functionality is available at the Bank of England. - Dependence on competitive market readiness to deliver new end-user overlay services and bulk payment transition solutions; with an expectation that the market will evolve during development and delivery phases to provide solutions. - Requirement to transition from, as yet, undelivered activity e.g. ICS and the need to eliminate the risk of duplication in the transition. - Ensuring continuation and resilience of service for end-users

-This summary position has been reviewed with Risk representatives from the payments community to explore and formalise the risks at a more focused level.
+This summary position was reviewed with Risk representatives from the payments community to explore and formalise the risks at a more focused level.

-Whilst the proposals for the NPA require a much greater level of analysis and definition in subsequent phases of activity, twenty one risks have emerged requiring mitigation.
-These have been grouped under four key risk types as illustrated below.
+Whilst the proposals for the NPA require a much greater level of analysis and definition in subsequent phases of activity, twenty one risks emerged requiring mitigation.
+These were grouped under four key risk types as illustrated below.